dwainscheeren/dwains-lovelace-dashboard/docs/addons/persons.md

 ## Persons addons information

+I advise you to create a folder inside `dwains-theme/addons/persons/` with the name of the addon (for example statistics) inside that folder create a file called `page.yaml` and inside that file your lovelace card(s) and use that path as the path for the addon.

+A good example is to checkout the `hello-person` addon in `dwains-theme/addons/persons/hello-person/page.yaml` to re-use or inspire you.

 | Name | Type   | Default          | Example                                                                                                               | Description                       |
 |------|--------|------------------|-----------------------------------------------------------------------------------------------------------------------|-----------------------------------|
 | name | string | Required         | Hello room                                                                                                            | The name of the addon             |